 While you can certainly visit all of these sites on an independent trip around Scotland, you can see many of them on a guided Outlander tour, too, if that's more your speed.
 These are my picks for the best Outlander tours in Scotland:

-Some tours to consider include:
+Some other tours to consider include:

 - (which includes visits to spots like Blackness Castle, Linlithgow Castle, and Hopetoun House)